-Certainly, it would have been more difficult to make videos that would have been more popular with MTV audiences, but the two videos Pavement released with Wowee Zowee in 1995 were, in one instance, simply a bathtub filled with water, and, the second one, the band appeared to be in a country-rock video, even though they were known for their straightforward rock music.
+Certainly, it would have been more difficult to make videos that would have been more popular with MTV audiences.
+Still, the two videos Pavement released with Wowee Zowee in 1995 were, in one instance, simply a bathtub filled with water, and, in the second one, the band appeared to be in a country-rock video, even though they were known for their straightforward rock music.

 Perhaps Malkmus was being difficult.
 I like the Father to a Sister of Thought video, but Wowee Zowee obviously had little chance to break into the country music market, being an experimental rock album.